“How can a therapist help with a physical problem? Why should I go to a mental health professional instead of a medical doctor or cosmetic surgeon?”

 It may seem counterintuitive but mental health professionals, such as therapists and psychiatrists, are very helpful in dealing with the way you see yourself.

-Your body image is the picture you have in your mind about the way you look and, you may have noticed that that picture can change with your moods and thoughts.
-On days when you feel better you may think you look better, when you give less importance to the way you look, you may feel better, and when you try less to control your appearance you feel better.
-Who is better at helping you achieve all this but a mental health professional?
+Your body image is the picture you have in your mind about the way you look.
+It includes your beliefs, thoughts and assumptions about your appearance and develops and changes throughout your lifetime.
+It’s a complex phenomena that can also be influenced by many factors.
+You may have noticed that the mental picture you hold of yourself can change with your moods and thoughts.
+For example, on days when you feel better you may think you look better or when you give less importance to the way you look, you may feel better.
+On days when you are feeling depressed or have more stressed, you may judge your reflection in the mirror as more negative.

-Both psychological and psychiatric treatment are very helpful in shifting the way you think, feel about yourself and the way you behave.
-They are helpful in changing the impression you have about your appearance.
+The importance of psychological and psychiatric treatment is that it can be helpful in shifting the way you think, feel about yourself, and behave.
+Ultimately, it can change the impression you have about your appearance.
 Both cognitive behavioral therapy (CBT) and medications specific for body dysmorphic disorder can help.